suryasticsai/myTeamOnWhatsApp/README.md

 ### 3. Start chatting

-- The group chat **Mammoth – CW RUN** is pre‑selected with the full history.
+- The group chat **WhatsApp – Team Group** is pre‑selected with the full history.
 - Type a message in the input box at the bottom and press Enter (or click the send icon).
 - Use `@` followed by a team member’s name to mention them (e.g., `@Sanchita`).
 - Right‑click any message to reply, react, star, or delete.